reuben-s/pytransact/README.md

 loop.run_until_complete(main())
 ```

 Because the exchange rate fluctuates over time, payment request quantities pegged to fiat must expire to prevent spenders from delaying payment in the hope that satoshis will drop in price.
-With pytransact, a payment request automatically expires after 10 minutes, however this can be customised by setting the default parameter `expiration` in the `request_payment` method to an integer value representing the amount of seconds before expiration.
+With pytransact, a payment request automatically expires after 10 minutes, however this can be customised by setting the `expiration` argument in the `request_payment` method to an integer value representing the amount of seconds before expiration.

-Other `request_payment` default parameters:
+Other `request_payment` arguments:
 - `confirmations` Integer value of number of confirmations required before payment request is accepted.
 - `forward` Takes `ForwardPayment` object.